PRATEEKKUMARAGNIHOTRI/DL-Course/Assignment2/README.md

 2. Augmrnting the data by smartly shuffeling the frames.

+File Models.ipynb has first four models and the fifth one can be found in file ocrWithPytesseract.ipynb

 A detailed analysis of these models and techniques can be found in **Assignment2.pdf**.